15 Halloween Candies to Fuel the Gourmet Kid in You

-Perk yourself up during that lull between groups of trick-or-treaters with these chai marshmallows.
+Perk yourself up during that lull between groups of trick-or-treaters with with chai, pumpkin pie, apple cinnamon and honey pear marshmallows.
 Whether that means throwing them in hot chocolate (bourbon optional) or smashing them in fancy s'mores is up to you.

 This Valrhona dark chocolate owl was made for shaking along to the infectious beat of Thriller.
 And when the song ends, you get to smash it open and eat the crispy caramel beads inside.